 Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home.

 Role model safe and appropriate use of technology and social media.

-Seek help and support from school or other appropriate agencies, if they or their child have any concerns with their use of technology.
+Seek help and support from school or other appropriate agencies, if they or their child encounter online issues.

 Contribute to the development of our online safety policies.